 Avoid dog parks and dogs you don't know.
-Avoid coming into contact with people's houses who have had dogs with parvo, or people who have recently been around dogs who have been sick.
-Avoid areas where the virus has been reported to be caught in.
-There have been cases though, where older dogs, who have been vaccinated against parvo, have still contracted it.
+Avoid coming into contact with people's houses who have had dogs with parvo or people who have recently been around dogs who have been sick.
+Avoid areas where the virus has been reported to be.
+There have been cases, though, where older dogs, who are vaccinated against parvo, have still contracted it.
 The disease occurs more in lower socioeconomic areas where fewer dogs are vaccinated.
-There have not been any reported cases of parvo on a beach, which is interesting but that doesn't help us here does it. :)
+There have not been any reported parvo cases on a beach, which is interesting, but that doesn't help us here does it. :)

 A puppy learns from its experiences, so you want to provide only positive ones.
-Negative experiences your puppy has with an aggressive dog (even just being rushed at or lunged at by another dog), can severely alter their temperament.
-This can have a permanent effect on them, and be very difficult to fix.
+Your puppy's negative experiences with an aggressive dog (even just being rushed at or lunged at by another dog) can severely alter their temperament.
+This can have a permanent effect on them and be very difficult to fix.
 Avoid places where there may be other dogs that could be aggressive with your puppy.

-If your puppy has had a negative experience such as a fright from something or another dog being aggressive, it’s crucial you remain as calm as possible.
+If your puppy has had a negative experience, such as a fright from something or another dog being aggressive, you must remain as calm as possible.
 Your reaction can make it worse (say if you scream or console your dog).
-Your reactions will reinforce their behavior and reactions.
+Your responses will reinforce their behavior and attitudes.

-If you heed the advice about how to handle your dog in particular situations below, there should be no reason that your dog should be problematic in those situations.
+If you heed the advice about handling your dog in particular situations below, there will be no reason that your dog should be problematic in those situations.
 Remember, it is your responsibility to avoid situations where you put your puppy at risk of a bad experience.

-It is always important to be consistent with how you train and socialize your puppy and follow it up by basic obedience training either with us or a good training group.
-It is best to do both because the group will give the added aspect of socialization but they will not be able to take the individual time you may need and many time the "problems" you may need to solve are at your home and on your roads so that is where we go to help you get the best from your puppy/dog.
+It is always important to be consistent with how you train and socialize your puppy and follow it up by basic obedience training either with a good training group or us.
+It is best to do both because it will give the added aspect of socialization.
+Still, they will not be able to take the individual time you may need, and many times the "problems" you may need to solve are at your home and on your roads, so that is where we go to help you get the best from your puppy/dog.

-Remember, each time you take your dog/puppy out in public; your dog is a representation of its breed.
-A well-balanced dog is the result of hard work and dedication by the owner.
-There is no such thing as “problem dogs”.
-Negative behaviors are always the result of poor leadership, socialization, habituation and training.
+Remember, each time you take your dog/puppy out in public, your dog represents its breed.
+A well-balanced dog results from hard work and dedication by the owner.

-As part of your regular routine, checking ears, eyes, teeth and paws (in between toes), bathing, grooming, should be done often.
-This will help in the future if they get hurt you will have already established that you get to touch anywhere any time.
-As they get bigger it will help you to not be overpowered by a dog that is not used to getting bathed or toes trimmed.
+As part of your routine, checking ears, eyes, teeth, and paws (in between toes), bathing, grooming should be done often.
+This will help in the future if they get hurt; you will have already established that you get to touch anywhere.
+As they get bigger, it will help you not be overpowered by a dog that is not used to getting bathed or toes trimmed.
 You will also be able to identify if your dog needs vet care for anything sooner than waiting for an infection or other things to become a problem.
-We like using baby shampoo because it is not a problem if a little gets in the eyes so you can avoid a negative experience.
-If you are using the vitamins we recommend (NuVet 800-474-7044 order #61927) you will find grooming and bathing to be much easier due to the fact you will not have the issues of itching caused by skin issues.
-Between the food, Alpha Dog Food, and the vitamins you will also have much less shedding and if your puppy is a long coat you will have very few or even no mats in the hair.
-The volume of poo in the yard is significantly less than it is on other foods to due to the high digestibility.
-Along with the behavior of your puppy being your responsibility so is the continued health.
+We like using NuVet puppy shampoo for puppies because it is not a problem if a little gets in the eyes, avoiding a negative experience.
+If you are using the vitamins we recommend (NuVet 800-474-7044 order #61927), you will find that grooming and bathing will be much easier because you will not have the itching caused by skin issues.
+NuVet's assortment of shampoos is an excellent option, along with ear cleaners and more.
+Between the food, Alpha Dog Food, and the vitamins, you will also have much less shedding.
+If your puppy is a long coat, you will have very few or even no mats with regular care.
+Additionally, the volume of poo in the yard is significantly less than it is on other foods due to the high digestibility.

 A few hints on socializing & HABITUATING your puppy

 Get your puppy focused on YOU when working and socializing.
-YOU must be the most important person in their life – not anyone or anything else.
-DO not allow your puppy to run riot and ignore you.
-Interrupt times where your puppy is distracted, by a fun game and getting their focus on YOU.
+YOU must be the most crucial person in their life – not anyone or anything else.
+Do not allow your puppy to run riot and ignore you.
+Interrupt times where your puppy is distracted by a fun game and getting their focus on YOU.

 Never console the puppy or pat him if he acts nervous or snappy out of fear.
-By consoling or patting him you are telling him that that kind of behavior was acceptable.
+By reassuring or patting him, you tell him that that kind of behavior was acceptable.
 NEVER 'BABY' YOUR DOG!
 If he acts nervous – ignore it and let him work out that there is no reason to be scared.
 Do not allow people or other dogs to force themselves upon your puppy.
 You would not like it if someone came up in your face and jumped on you or grabbed you.

 Correct any bad behavior, such as nipping or biting out of fear.
-In serious cases, call for a consultation right away this is nothing to be "patient" with!
+In severe cases, call for a consultation right away.
+This is nothing to be "patient" with!
 Shell (602)618-1854

 A stranger looking down straight at the puppy making direct eye-contact is a very threatening thing in the dog world.
 Have the stranger not look directly at the puppy.
-Tell them to totally ignore the puppy.
-Once he learns that strangers are OK and there is nothing to be afraid of, it should start to relax.
+Tell them to ignore the puppy totally.
+Once he learns that strangers are OK and there is nothing to be afraid of, he should start to relax.

 If socializing with other dogs/pups, always check with the other owner that their dogs are friendly and will not attack your puppy.
 Learn dog behavior and body language so you can learn to pick a problem dog from afar.
-A bad experience can have long-lasting effects on the puppy and will more than likely make him nervous of meeting other dogs for a long time to come.
+A bad experience can have long-lasting effects on the puppy and will more than likely make him nervous about meeting other dogs for a long time.
 Dogs must always be under full voice control if off lead and must come when called.
-Learn how to interpret dog behavior to avoid problems when socializing off leash.
-Personally I am not a fan of off-leash parks.
-Too many people do not have their dog under effective control and some dogs do not behave appropriately.
+Learn how to interpret dog behavior to avoid problems when socializing off-leash.
+Personally, I am not a fan of off-leash parks.
+Many people do not have their dogs under effective control, and some dogs do not behave appropriately.
 Off-lead training is one aspect of training you can discuss with Shell when you schedule your consultations.